Spectacular South of France in 3 Days

 Set inside Henry Clay Frick’s former 5th Avenue residence, The Frick Collection holds quintessential pieces I even studied in art school.
 It’s more of an intimate setting than a larger museum.
 It’s also a shorter visit time than most museums in New York City.

-However, if you have not been to New York City and wish to go to the Met, the Guggenheim or other, I completely don’t blame you.
+However, if you have not been to New York City and wish to go to The Metropolitan Museum of Art, The Guggenheim Museum, or other, I completely don’t blame you.
 These are fabulous places to see, and I will offer that on a separate New York City itinerary.
-I have been to New York more than once, so of all of the art museums, I include The Frick as the go-to art stop for a four day visit.

 No matter what time of year, by now you should still have plenty of daylight to walk across 5th Avenue and relish Central Park with all of its beauty, iconic features and music.